Bell Creek Academy

 Bell Creek Academy is a U.S. middle and high school in Riverview, Florida.
-It operates as part of Charter School Associates.
 The Panther is the school mascot.
-In May 2013, construction of the middle school and high school campus on Boyette Road was under construction for the school to open for the 2013–2014 school year.
+In May 2013, construction of the middle school and high school campus on Boyette Road began for the school to open for the 2013–2014 school year.
 Bell Creek is managed by Charter School Associates, a management company which runs more than 20 schools in the state of Florida.

-Student Government
+Student government

-The Bell Creek Academy Student Government Association (SGA) is the High School representing body of the students.
+The Bell Creek Academy Student Government Association (SGA) is the high school representing body of the students.
 Established in 2015, its positions are as follows: